scholarslab/digital-collect-toolkit/docs/social-media/twarc-commands.md

 After you've become familiar with the basics of using Twarc to perform a search command to collect Twitter data, dehydrate an existing dataset, and hydrate a list of unique Tweet ids, you can move on to more complex commands to tailor your search to your research needs.

 Below you will find a list of commands that will allow you to create a more targeted collection.
+This documentation is from the [Twarc Usage Guide](https://github.com/DocNow/twarc#usage){:target="_blank"}.

+Published: April 25, 2019
+{: .fs-3 }

 ## Table of contents
 {: .no_toc .text-delta }